Faulty goods under warranty in the UK (2026): your rights under the Consumer Rights Act

 FAQs

-1. What is the difference between a manufacturer’s warranty and my statutory rights?
-A manufacturer’s warranty is a voluntary guarantee offered by the manufacturer, while statutory rights are legal protections provided by law, such as the Consumer Rights Act 2015.
+What is the difference between a manufacturer’s warranty and my statutory rights?
+A manufacturer’s warranty is optional.
+Your statutory rights are legal protections you can use against the retailer.

-5. Can I insist on a replacement for a faulty product?
-You can request a replacement, but the retailer has the discretion to offer a repair if it’s more cost-effective.
-If the repair fails, then a replacement or refund can be pursued.
+Can I insist on a replacement for a faulty product?
+You can ask for a replacement, but the retailer may offer a repair first if that is reasonable.

 Understanding your consumer rights is essential when dealing with faulty goods.
 By being informed of warranty terms and legal protections, you can effectively address issues with retailers and manufacturers.
 Always act promptly and assert your rights confidently to ensure fair treatment as a consumer.